 He’d craved Adam, from that first night on.
 Bismillah, from the first moment, and every moment after, his soul had been drawn to Adam, like a comet captured in the orbit of a star.

-If he could, he’d text him again.
-Call, and hear his voice.
-Listen to him breathe, and sleep.
-Wait up all night for his gentle snores, so precious to his heart.
+If he could, he’d text Adam again.
+Call just to listen to him breathe, or sleep.
+Stay up all night and count his gentle snores, so precious to his heart.

-But Uncle Abdul had taken his phone, like he’d done when he was a child.
-He wasn’t a child, he was a man, but he was still like a son to Uncle Abdul, and his uncle was the only father he had ever known.
-They shared the same blood, but more than that: he was of Abdul’s soul as much as he was of his flesh, and he could no more go against his uncle, like he could not go against his father.
+But his uncle had taken his phone, like he’d done when he was a child.
+He wasn’t a child any longer, he was a man, but he was still like a son to the man and Abdul was the only father he had ever known.
+They shared the same blood, but more than that: he was of Abdul’s soul as much as he was of his flesh, and he could no more go against his blood and soul than he could turn against himself.

 Twenty-six days, twelve hours, forty-nine minutes.

-The withdrawal of his uncle’s affection, his attention, was like the sea pulling away from shore, a low tide that went on and on, the sea continuing to creep further and further away, never to return.
+Now, the withdrawal of his uncle’s affection was like the sea pulling away from shore, a low tide that went on and on, the waters creeping further and further away, perhaps never to return.

-He’d been touched by the West too much, to even think the thought.
-Before university in London, and before spending time with Westerners, he’d never have thought, not ever, to go against his family’s wishes.
+…Should he stay?
+He’d been touched by the West too much to even think the thought.
+Before university in London, and before spending time with Westerners, he’d never have thought, not ever, to go against Abdul.
 His uncle knew best.
 His uncle’s word was absolute.
-He was thankful for his uncle for everything in his life, most especially for his love, and the life he’d been raised in.
-How dare he now think to turn his back on that love.
+He was thankful for his uncle for everything in his life, most especially for his love, and for the life he’d been raised in.
+How dare he now consider turning his back on that love.

-It was easy to slip into his uncle’s study unseen.
+It was too easy to slip into his uncle’s study.

-He found his phone, and then his charger, thrown into the bottom of his uncle’s desk drawer.
-The phone was off.
-He powered it up, waiting anxiously for the signal to connect, for his messages to come in.
+He found his phone and then his charger thrown into the bottom of Abdul’s desk drawer.
+The phone was off, and he powered it up, waiting as he chewed his lip for the signal to connect, for his messages to come in.
 Had Adam texted?
 Had he reached out during these long, long twenty-six days?

-Faisal’s gaze caught on his uncle’s laptop, open on his desk.
+Faisal’s gaze caught on his uncle’s computer screen.

-Slowly, Faisal reached for the keyboard.
-“Astaghfirullah,” he whispered.
+“Astaghfirullah,” Faisal whispered.
 I take refuge in Allah; forgive me.
 He clicked play.

 Faisal’s blood chilled as the words washed over him.

-The Imam’s expression darkened.
-His scowl deepened.
+The imam’s expression darkened.
 He raised one hand, pointing to the sky.
 “I tell you, surely there is no place in this world for people like that.
 There is no place for people who sin, who go against Allah.
 If you find a homosexual in your midst, it is permissible to kill them.
 Better they be dead than live in sin.”

-His uncle – his uncle! – had been watching this.
+And Abdul, his own uncle, had been watching this.

-His phone chimed again, a series of messages finally arriving.
-He tried to read them, but his eyes were blurring, tears building and falling down his cheeks every time he blinked.
+His phone chimed again.
+Messages were arriving, twenty-six days worth of them.
+He tried to read, but his eyes were blurring, tears building and falling in waterfalls every time he blinked.
 Oh, Allah, it was Adam.